jimfinch/content-authoring-template/README.md

 [React Motion](https://motion.dev/) has been implemented for page transitions and component animations when the elements enter and leave the viewport

+##

 ## Getting Started

-First, run the development server:
+First, install the dependencies (use --legacy-peer-deps if needed):

 ```bash
 npm install